 “So a tool which cost us £200 per month, or £2,400 per year, was directly saving us over £114,290 per year.
 That was massive for us.

-“We were also able to fill 13% more roles because our advertising was better, more consistent and ranked higher, which led to an increase in revenue of over £449,000.
-That in turn meant that the overall impact of AdBuilder on our business was over £563,000, all for a cost of £2,400.
+“We were also able to fill 18% more roles because our advertising was better, more consistent and ranked higher, and we had more time to work on an increased number of roles.
+This led to an increase in revenue of nearly £629,000, which for a £3.5m business isn’t bad going.

 “As you can imagine, we were very pleased.”